• Skip to primary navigation

 Along with the apple picking, there's a playground, a fun-to-watch machine that moves apples through a tub of water onto a sorting belt, and sometimes a fair truck selling fried dough!

-There are plenty of yummy things to eat in the store like pies, apple crisp, and local products.
-And—you guessed it—apple cider donuts.
+There are plenty of yummy things to eat in the store like pies, apple crisp, and locally-made products.
+And—of course—apple cider donuts.

 12. Woodman Hill Orchard, Vergennes